jhpyle/docassemble/_docs/recipes.md

 This makes use of the [`generic object` modifier].
 The template file [generic-document.docx] refers to the person using the variable `x`.

-# <a name="two stage"></a>Inserting Jinja2 with Jinja2

-If you use Jinja2 to insert Jinja2 template tags into a document assembled through [`docx template file`], you will find that the tags in the included text will not be evaluated.
-However, you can conduct your document assembly in two stages, so that first you assemble a template and then you use the DOCX output as the input for another assembly.

-{% include demo-side-by-side.html demo="twostage" %}

 # <a name="docxproperties"></a>Altering metadata of generated DOCX files

 This example demonstrates using the [docx] package to modify the